Stackclash/5e-vault/5. Mechanics/Items/Feys Fear Hhbh.md

 ## Effect:

-You may use this herb as a weapon, treating it as a dagger.
+You may use this herb as a weapon, treating it as a [[5.
+Mechanics/Items/Dagger.md\|dagger]].
 When you successfully hit a creature with this herb, you may choose to leave it embedded in their body, losing the herb in the process.
 A creature with this herb embedded in its body cannot teleport or enter a different plane of reality.
 That creature, or a creature adjacent to it, may use its action to remove the herb from their body, breaking it in the process and making it useless.

 > [!quote]- A quote from Hamund
 >